What is a Twitch Affiliate?

 The numbers in the following list may not seem that high at first, but you should not underestimate them.
 There is usually a lot of work behind it - unfortunately, you won't become an affiliate overnight, because once you've checked off one item, it doesn't mean that the next one will just fly by.
 To become a Twitch affiliate, you should have streamed a total of at least 500 minutes within a period of one month:

-- Streamed a total of at least 500 minutes.
+- I have streamed a total of at least 8 hours.

-- Have streamed on at least 7 days.
+- I have streamed for at least seven days.

 - Have at least an average of 3 viewers in each stream.